 What to Serve with Spinach Chicken Curry

-Pair this Chicken Saag recipe with a simple basmati rice for an easy, satisfying weeknight dinner, or try serving it with Indian Eggplant, Sweet Potato Samosas, and Sweet Saffron Rice for a special Indian-inspired meal!
+Pair this Spinach Chicken recipe with a simple basmati rice for an easy, satisfying weeknight dinner, or try serving it with Indian Eggplant, Sweet Potato Samosas, and Sweet Saffron Rice for a special Indian-inspired meal!

 Equipment